bchareyre/yade-mpi/doc/sphinx/user.rst

 Adding multiple particles
 -------------------------

-As shown above, bodie are added one by one or several at the same time using the ``append`` method:
+As shown above, bodies are added one by one or several at the same time using the ``append`` method:

 .. ipython::